-These workshops are of common interest to the different scientific areas, and address topics such as software best practices, scalable computing frameworks, modern language standards, scalable IO, performance analysis, etc. These workshops are when possible developed and coordinated in collaboration with the PRACE Training Centres (PTCs) and other CoEs (where appropriate).
+These workshops are of common interest to the different scientific areas, and address topics such as software best practices, scalable computing frameworks, modern language standards, scalable IO, performance analysis, etc. These workshops are when possible developed and coordinated in collaboration with the PRACE Training Centres (PTC) and other Centres of Excellence (CoE) (where appropriate).